rainlanguage/arb-bot/README.md

 - `--sleep`, Seconds to wait between each arb round, default is 10, Will override the 'SLEPP' in env variables
 - `--max-profit`, Option to maximize profit for 'srouter' mode, comes at the cost of more RPC calls, Will override the 'MAX_PROFIT' in env variables
 - `--max-ratio`, Option to maximize maxIORatio for 'srouter' mode, Will override the 'MAX_RATIO' in env variables
-- `--use-public-rpcs`, Option to use public rpcs as fallback option for 'srouter' and 'router' mode, Will override the 'USE_PUBLIC_RPCS' in env variables
 - `--timeout`, Optional seconds to wait for the transaction to mine before disregarding it, Will override the 'TIMEOUT' in env variables
 - `--flashbot-rpc`, Optional flashbot rpc url to submit transaction to, Will override the 'FLASHBOT_RPC' in env variables
 - `--interpreter-v2`, Flag for operating with interpreter V2, note that 'flash-loan-v2' is NOT compatible with interpreter v2.
 Will override the 'INTERPRETERV2' in env variables